How much does a dental filling cost?

 ²The Aspen Dental Savings Plan is NOT insurance.
 Please see plan terms and conditions for details.

 The cost of a filling depends in part on how many surfaces of the tooth are affected.
 Small cavities on one surface often require less material and time, while larger cavities that reach two or three surfaces need more involved restoration.
-Your provider will look closely at the area during your dental exam and explain what they recommend.
+Your Aspen Dental dentist will look closely at the area during your dental exam and explain what they recommend.

 Front teeth often use tooth-colored materials to blend with your smile, which may affect cost.
-Back teeth may use amalgam fillings or other materials that can withstand chewing forces.
+Back teeth may use amalgam fillings or other materials that can handle daily chewing.
 Molars can take more time to treat because they are harder to access.
 Your provider will consider both comfort and appearance when recommending materials.

 A small cavity that is treated early typically costs less than a large cavity that has had time to grow.
 When decay reaches deeper layers of the tooth, your provider may add protective materials to reduce sensitivity.
 Regular checkups help catch cavities early when treatment is less invasive.

-The type of material used for your filling can also affect your cost.
+The material used for your filling can also affect cost.
 Tooth-colored composite or porcelain materials may cost more than amalgam due to how they blend with your natural teeth.
-Your provider will walk you through each option and help you choose the material that fits your goals and your budget.
+Your Aspen Dental dentist will walk you through each option and help you choose the material that fits your goals and your budget.

 How much it costs to fill a cavity depends on the size of the cavity, how many teeth need fillings and the material used.
 Most dental insurance plans help cover fillings, but benefits can vary.
 Your Aspen Dental team will review your coverage and help you understand what portion of the cost may remain.
 Medicaid is not accepted at Aspen Dental offices.